c-guntur/jvms-compare/README.md

 1. Setup the environment variables (at a minimum, GRAALVM_EE_HOME and ORACLE_JAVA8_HOME).

+## Files and directories (all current scripts are Mac specific)
+* ***`output/`*** : Created after a run, stores the maven execution output (and raw benchmark data therein.
+* ***`benchmark-results/`*** : Created after a run, stores the benchmark CSV files in appropriate sub-directories.
+* **`setup.sh`** : Deletes output and benchmark directories and recreates them.
+Not usually needed directly.
+* **`env.sh`** : Sets the JDK HOME for each JDK used in the test.
+Required to update if JDK installations have different names from what is standard.
+* **`test_jdks.sh`** : This script tests the env.sh setup and prints out each JDK's version information to verify that the JDK is correctly setup.
+* **`toolchains.xml`** : Local toolchains for use in maven.
+These point to the JDK installations and specify keywords that allow for selection when executing the maven profile for each JDK.
+* **`##_*.sh`** : The numbered shell scripts that execute the maven commands to compile and execute each set of benchmarks for the JDK mentioned in the file name.
+* **`pom.xml`** : The maven pom.
+Contains properties for the benchmark volume, forks, warmups and measurements.
+Also containts the profiles for each JDK with maven exec executing each benchmark class.
+The first benchmark in most cases is the default exec, while the rest have `exec@...` associated with them.

 ## Usage

 Different benchmark tests can be run using different profiles set up in the `pom.xml`.
 More profiles